AtlasOfLivingAustralia/ala-labs/README.md

 The benefits of writing R functions to create html elements are:

-1. Rather than trying to edit html elements that the Distill package runs in the backend to build the website, adding html elements using R functions is easier and less prone to errors
+1. Rather than trying to edit html elements that the Distill package runs in the back-end to build the website, adding html elements using R functions is easier and less prone to errors

-2. It is easier for people familiar in R to edit the content of existing html elements created by R functions
+2. It is easier for people familiar in R to reuse and edit the content of existing html elements created by R functions

 To use functions in the `R/functions.R` file on a website page or post, add the following code block somewhere below the YAML header